Back to all posts

 Moving up the scale, we have moderate repairs that involve more critical components.
 Ignition problems are a common example.
 If your heater isn’t firing up, it could be a faulty igniter or flame sensor, and replacing these parts generally costs between $150 and $300.
 Another significant component is the heat exchanger, which is responsible for actually heating your water.
 If it needs repair, the cost can be higher, sometimes reaching up to $800.
 These issues definitely require the expertise of a licensed plumber to diagnose and fix correctly.

-Solving Major Problems: Failed Gas Valves and Control Boards
+The Cost of Major Repairs: Gas Valves & Control Boards

 Major repairs are the most complex and, as you might guess, the most expensive.
 These often involve the core components of your unit, like a failed gas valve or a malfunctioning control board.
 A gas valve replacement can cost around $350, but if the issue lies with the electronic control board or another intricate part, the bill can climb much higher, sometimes up to $1,950.
 When faced with costs this significant, it’s often a good time to weigh the price of the repair against the cost of a new, more efficient unit.
 We can help you evaluate your options and make the best decision for your home.